ParadigmfortheNextGeneration/paradigmhexo/system/source/modules/modularity/narrative-and-meme-systems/index.md

 custom_js_files:
 custom_json_files:
 ---
-Narratives are stories that connect [memes](/modules/modularity/memes-as-modules) (small, stable clusters of ideas), to form meme systems (ideologies).
+Narratives are stories that connect [memes](/modules/modularity/memes-as-modules) (small, stable clusters of ideas), to form meme systems.

 Meme systems which define one's place in the world combine to form [identity](/modules/tribal-identity).

-Cultural narratives define identity and world view by dictating which ideas are receive focus and respect, and which are are mocked or ignored.
+Cultural narratives define identity and world view by dictating which ideas receive focus and respect, and which are mocked or ignored.